 Knowing my love for ‘Doctor Who’, they’d thought that I would enjoy this story.
 I certainly did!
 I loved every minute of it!
 Not long after watching the story, I eventually purchased the ‘City of Death’ DVD whilst on a day trip to Bath.
 We still had builders working on our family house during that time!

 ‘City of Death’ was released on a 2-disc DVD set in 2005.
-The story was on Disc 1 with the special features on Disc 2.
+The story is on Disc 1 with the special features on Disc 2.
 It is a four-part story from the sixth season of Tom Baker’s era and is by David Agnew.
 David Agnew?!
 Who’s he then?
 Well in actual fact…David Agnew does not exist!
-At all!
+Not at all!
 Ever!

-The story is by Douglas Adams; from the ideas of David Fisher and was script edited by producer Graham Williams.
-It is a funny, witty and cleverly well-written story, with a good plot and containing some lovely dialogue.
+The story is by Douglas Adams; from the ideas of David Fisher and was script-edited by producer Graham Williams.
+It’s a funny, witty and cleverly well-written story with a good plot and containing some lovely dialogue.
 It makes Paris even more delicious to watch and it will excite your taste buds!

-I enjoy the stories by Douglas Adams and it’s a treat to watch/listen to something that has Adams-esque humour in them.
+I enjoy the stories by Douglas Adams and it’s a treat to watch/listen to the stories that has Adams-esque humour in them.
 Douglas is well-known for ‘The Hitchhiker’s Guide To The Galaxy’, but this is not that story.
-Here he brings a terrific story that is a comedy drama in itself and it is lovely to watch.
+Here he brings a terrific story that is a comedy drama in itself and is lovely to watch.

 I love the humour that runs throughout this story.
-It’s certainly a good-feel story that questions art and how we appreciate and perceive art in a new light, rather than just thinking they’re pretty which I found so intriguing.
+It’s certainly a good-feel story that questions art and how we appreciate and perceive art in a new light rather than just thinking art’s pretty, which I found so intriguing.
 I’m not claiming to be an expert on art culture, but I appreciate its significance.

 In the story, the Doctor and Romana take a holiday in Paris, 1979.
 I love the Paris locations in this story.
 They seem lush, eloquent and lovely to see.
 It makes me want to go Paris, even if it’s for a day or two.
 I would love to visit Paris and have a cup of tea with a cheesy ham croissant or crêpe with it.